Defending Family Honor

 Children and Lineage

-When Rachel’s brother and sister-in-law gave birth to twin boys, the Jacksons adopted one of them as their own.
+When Rachel’s brother and sister-in-law gave birth to twin boys, the Jacksons adopted one of them as their own in 1809.
 Named Andrew Jackson Jr., he would grow up at The Hermitage but also remain close to his biological brother and parents, now his cousin, aunt and uncle.
 He went on to marry and have five children of his own.

 Jackson also became the legal guardian to a number of other children, including a Native American orphan Jackson found in battle.Meet the Jackson Children